 Canada Resume Writing Guide

-You will face issues that probably did not even cross your mind when you become interested in Canadian jobs.
-Do not underestimate the influence a job in Canada can have on your adventure!
+You will face issues that probably did not even cross your mind when you become interested in employment in Canada.
+Do not underestimate the influence a job search in Canada can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Your Canada resume must be in one of official languages: French or English, depending on the company and its location.
 In general, the language of the resume should be the same as the language of the job posting.